Brian-Guo5408/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Xinyu Guo is a master student of Biostatistics at Johns Hopkins Bloomberg School of Public Health.
-His research interests lie broadly in implementing and developing statistical methods to study scientific questions about genetics, genomics.
-Hi is also interested in nonparametric estimation, statistical learning, and bioinformatics.
+I am a master student of Biostatistics at Johns Hopkins Bloomberg School of Public Health.
+My research interests lie broadly in implementing and developing statistical methods to study scientific questions about genetics and genomics.
+I am also interested in nonparametric estimation, statistical learning, and bioinformatics.
+I believe my research if socially responsible that could inform people of potential health risks and elevating their health condition in the long run.